Delboy/EatMe/README.md

     - The footer rests at the bottom of each page and has links to all socail media accounts.
     - Clicking the links in the footer opens a seperate browser to avoid pulling the user away from the site.

+### Accounts
+- #### Register Page
+    - The register page is used to create an account.

+- #### Log in Page
+    - The log in page is used to log in users with an existing account.
+    - A success message will appear once a user successfully logs in.

+- #### Log out Page
+    - The log out page is used to log out users who are signed in.
+    - A success message will appear once a user successfully logs out.

 ### All Recipes Page